 Your provider will also move your legs in different positions, including bending and straightening your knees.
 This is to check your strength and ability to move.

 To test nerve function, the doctor uses a rubber hammer to check your reflexes.
 To test how well your nerves sense feeling, the doctor touches your legs in many places with a pin, cotton swab, or feather.
 To check your balance, your provider will ask you to close your eyes while keeping your feet together.

 A brain and nervous system (neurologic) examination helps confirm leg weakness and loss of sensation in the legs.
 The following tests may be done:

 Your doctor and other health professionals will help you manage your pain and keep you as active as possible.

 Treatments for back pain caused by spinal stenosis include:

 Spinal stenosis symptoms often become worse over time, but this may happen slowly.
 If the pain does not respond to these treatments, or you lose movement or feeling, you may need surgery.

-Surgery may include removing a bulging disc, removing part of the vertebra bone, or widening the opening where your spinal nerves are located.
+Surgery may include removing a bulging disk, removing part of the vertebra bone, or widening the opening where your spinal nerves are located.